Finn S. Fassbender

 2 Faculty of Medicine, University of Tübingen

-I’ve spent the last few years following my own double degree in Medicine and Machine Learning—mostly because I couldn’t pick one, and nobody told me I wasn’t supposed to do both.
-It turns out that’s exactly where I needed to be.
+I’ve spent the last few years doing a double degree in Medicine and Machine Learning—mostly because I couldn’t pick one, and the parallel study program let me get away with it.
+It turned out to be a good fit.

-Somewhere between the hospital and the lecture hall, I realized that the questions I cared about most live in the gap between what we can predict and what we can actually change.
-In medicine, you’re constantly making decisions under uncertainty, and the stakes couldn’t be higher.
+Spending time in both the hospital and the lecture hall, I realized the questions I care about most live in the gap between what we can predict and what we can actually change.
+In medicine, you’re constantly making decisions under uncertainty, and the stakes are high.

 That’s what pulled me into causal inference.
-Not because I wanted to build better predictors, but because I want to understand whether an intervention actually helps this patient, not just the average one.
+Not because I wanted to build slightly better predictors, but because I want to understand whether an intervention actually helps this patient, not just the average one.
+A model telling me it’s “uncertain” isn’t that helpful unless I know why.
+Is the patient unusual?
+Is the data messy?
+Without knowing that, I’m not taking a calculated risk.
+I’m just guessing about a guess.

-Outside of research, I spend a lot of time on stuff that probably won’t improve my h-index but might make medicine a little less broken.
-I co-lead Ankizin, Germany’s largest free, community-owned medical flashcard deck, which started as a frustration with paywalled study materials and grew into something more than 20,000+ students now use regularly.
+When I’m not in the lab or clinic, I spend time on projects that probably won’t improve my h-index but might make medicine a little less broken.
+I co-lead Ankizin, Germany’s largest free, community-owned medical flashcard deck.
+It started as frustration with paywalled study materials and is now used by over 22,000 students.

-I’m also the National Officer for Research for the bvmd (the German Medical Students’ Association), where I’m trying to fix doctoral training: Right now, the system expects med students to do PhD-level research without structure, without funding, and often without real supervision.
-It doesn’t have to be this way.
+I’m also the National Officer for Research for the bvmd (the German Medical Students’ Association), where I’m working on improving doctoral training structures.
+Right now, the system expects med students to do PhD-level research without clear structure or funding.
+It’s something we must improve.

-At the end of the day, I’m just someone who wants to help build medicine that’s a little more precise, a little more equitable, and a little more curious.
-Preferably without the corporate pressures.
-And with uncertainty estimates I can actually use.
+At the end of the day, I just want to help build a kind of medicine that’s a bit more precise, a bit more equitable, and a little more curious.
+And I really do want those uncertainty estimates I can actually use.

 projects